 C. The Honor Process Through Dean’s Discipline

-- The instructor will submit information/evidence in support of the allegation to the Dean of Studies (or designee).
+- The instructor will submit information/evidence in support of the allegation to the Dean for Academic Planning & Class Advising (or designee).

-- The Dean of Studies will contact the respondent (the student alleged to have violated the Honor Code) and arrange a meeting, typically with the Class Dean, at which time the student is shown the evidence and given an opportunity to respond.
+- The Dean for Academic Planning & Class Advising will contact the respondent (the student alleged to have violated the Honor Code) and arrange a meeting, typically with the Class Dean, at which time the student is shown the evidence and given an opportunity to respond.

 - If, based upon the available information as presented by the Dean, the student denies responsibility for the violation, disputes the allegation and/or is unable to resolve the allegation with the Dean, or requests to be heard before the Honor Board, the case is forwarded to the Board and will be scheduled for a hearing.

 - If the student accepts the charge, thereby accepting responsibility for the violation, the Dean instructs the student that the student may resolve the case with the sanction(s) determined by the Dean, or may choose to have her case presented to the Honor Board to determine sanction(s).